muhammad-deve/mukhammed000/README.md

 I'm a backend developer with expertise in Golang, microservices, and gRPC.
 I enjoy designing and developing high-performance, scalable applications, focusing on efficiency, reliability, and maintainability.
 My tech stack includes PostgreSQL, Redis, Kafka, and Docker, and I’m always eager to explore new technologies.

 🚀 About Me
-🔭 Currently working on: A Telegram Bot in Python with AI-powered features
+🔭 Currently working on: A Telegram Bot in Python with complex idea
 🌱 Learning: Advanced Golang, Machine Learning, and AI-driven chatbot development
 👯 Looking to collaborate on: Open-source Golang projects, especially those involving distributed systems and cloud computing
-🤔 Looking for help with: AI & Machine Learning applications in Golang
+🤔 Looking for help with: AI & Machine Learning applications in Golang and Python
-💬 Ask me about: Golang, gRPC, PostgreSQL, Redis, Kafka, Docker, Microservices Architecture
+💬 Ask me about: Golang, Python, gRPC, PostgreSQL, Redis, Kafka, Docker, Microservices Architecture
 📖 Interested in: System design, DevOps, cloud computing, and AI-driven backend solutions
 ⚡ Fun Fact: I love optimizing performance and debugging complex systems!

 ---

 ## **The tools and technologies I know to create and solve problems💡.**